nagarajsv3/sig-nsv-rest-service/readme.txt

 3. Jackson JSON processing library is in the classpath, RestTemplate will use it (via a message converter) to convert the incoming JSON data into a Quote object
 4. standard system properties http.proxyHost and http.proxyPort to values appropriate for your environment if you are behind corporate proxy
+5. applicationContext.getBeanDefinitionNames() gives all the bean names provided by spring boot.

+********Spring Boot Testing***********
+1. Refer GreetingControllerTest
+The MockMvc comes from Spring Test and allows you, via a set of convenient builder classes, to send HTTP requests into the DispatcherServlet and make assertions about the result.
+Note the use of the @AutoConfigureMockMvc together with @SpringBootTest to inject a MockMvc instance.
+Having used @SpringBootTest we are asking for the whole application context to be created.

+********Spring Boot Integrated Testing***********
+1. Refer GreetingControllerITTest
+2. The embedded server is started up on a random port by virtue of the webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT and the actual port is discovered at runtime with the @LocalServerPort

+1. Build & Run the spring boot app using maven command prompt mvn package && java -jar target/sig-nsv-rest-service-0.0.1-SNAPSHOT.jar

+*********Spring Boot Actuator*********
+1. spring-boot-starter-actuator provides actuator/health, actuator/info, actuator.
+2. There is also a /actuator/shutdown endpoint, but it’s only visible by default via JMX.
+To enable it as an HTTP endpoint, add management.endpoints.shutdown.enabled=true to your application.properties file.
+3. Spring Boot Actuator defaults to run on port 8080.
+By adding an application.properties file, you can override that setting. server.port: 8090 management.server.port: 9001 management.server.address: 127.0.0.1

+Refer GreetingControllerManagementITTest for test